-Karen M. Kennard is a Shareholder in the Government Law and Policy Group at Greenberg Traurig.
+Karen M. Kennard is a Co-Managing Shareholder of the Austin office and a Shareholder in the Government Law and Policy Group at Greenberg Traurig.
 Karen focuses her practice on government law, policy, and regulatory matters with an emphasis on municipal local government issues.
 Her experience spans more than two decades and includes positions as City Attorney for the City of Austin, Texas and General Counsel for the Texas Municipal League (TML)

 Karen’s practice at Greenberg Traurig involves providing legal advice and counsel to individuals, local government entities, private businesses, and non-profits on a broad range of issues including procurement/government contracts, economic development, transportation, public infrastructure, land use, land development, and legislative advocacy.